alexellis/arkade/README.md

 2023/01/03 10:12:54 [nats] 2.9.2 => 2.9.10
 ```

-Within the uprgade activity `postgres:16` is no longer included.
+Within the upgrade activity `postgres:16` is no longer included.

 Supported: